 We asked Rosalind to design a sculpture with twelve mosaic fish and twenty-eight metal fish, representing twelve disciples and their followers, the sum of 40 fish being a biblical number.

-Rosalind's latest design incorporates fish from the Sea of Galilee, the St. Peter fish and a Barbel.
+Rosalind's design incorporates fish from the Sea of Galilee, the St. Peter fish and a Barbel.
 The larger fish are planned to be in brightly coloured glass mosaic and the metal fish will be textured galvanised metal.
 Both will reflect and react with the light.
 We are having samples of both types of fish made to help us visualise the final concept.

 Jane Bonney and the Mosaic Team